Wonderfall/dockerfiles/boring-nginx/README.md

 - nginx : no unnessary modules (except fastcgi).
 - nginx : pcre jit enabled.
 - nginx : optimized configuration.
+- ngxpasswd : generates a htpasswd file easily.
+- ngxproxy : generates a *proxy vhost* after asking you a few questions.

 #### Notes
 It is required to chown your certs files with the right uid/pid and change the `listen` directive to 8000/4430 instead of 80/443.
 Linux 3.17+, and the latest Docker stable are recommended.